What are Shin Splints?

 - Address any Training Errors.
 This will involve examining your current and future training schedule and advising you on an appropriately modified training program.
 We may recommend alternate forms of exercise to maintain your cardiovascular fitness during this period.

 Are you tired of going out for a run only to have to stop and walk home because of shin pain?
 Are you frustrated they’re not getting any better and you now can’t run the distances you were previously able to?
-Luckily for you, research shows that physiotherapy is proven to be an effective way of treating Shin Splints.

 See an expert at Spine & Sports Physiotherapy now to run again free of pain or injury!!!